 Gaining autism assessment in the UK

-Specialists & teams
+Autism specialists & teams

-For a child, once they’re of school age, then the child’s teacher (in conjunction with the special educational needs coordinator) will become involved, and liaison will occur with any number of specialists or teams – e.g. the community paediatrician, clinical psychologist, speech and language specialist, mental health clinician or team, e.g. the Child and Adolescent Mental Health Service, or CaMHS.
+For a child, once they’re of school age, then the child’s teacher (in conjunction with the SENCO or special educational needs coordinator) will typically become involved, and liaison will occur with any number of specialists or teams – e.g. the community paediatrician, clinical psychologist, speech and language specialist, mental health clinician or team, e.g. the Child and Adolescent Mental Health Service, or CaMHS.
 (There may be several levels and stages of appointment, e.g. G.P, followed by community paediatrician, followed by a board assessment with a panel of experts.)
 For adults, the first port-of-call is usually the G.P, who can then refer to the local autism assessment provision for that local authority.
 (Check out our blog on ‘What to expect during your adult autism assessment’ HERE.)

 Private assessments can also be made by clinical psychologists and neurodvelopmental consultants, and again a board of healthcare professionals like speech therapists and occupational therapists may also become involved in the process.
 This is because autism is assessed by another individual in an observational manner; it is rightfully important that the process is not taken lightly.
 In some cases in the UK, an exterior body or company that has effectively won the contract to undertake autism assessments will perform these referrals on behalf of the doctor or local authority or team who referred the child or adult for assessment.

 Gaining a diagnosis of PDA

-Because adults and children with PDA are some of the most socially capable of all people on the autistic spectrum, diagnosis can be especially tricky, as the assessment window is just a snapshot of them on that day; and if they happen to be very socially adept and socially manipulative on that day (and this is especially true of children), it may be hard for the less experienced clinician to see the more discreet signs.
+Because adults and children with ‘PDA autism’ are some of the most socially capable of all people on the autistic spectrum, diagnosis can be especially tricky, as the assessment window is just a snapshot of them on that day; and if they happen to be very socially adept and socially manipulative on that day (and this is especially true of children), it may be hard for the less experienced clinician to see the more discreet signs.

 NB – it may be necessary to request an ‘out of area referral’ for PDA assessment, in which case the individual needs to ask their G.P about the guidelines set down by the Local Commissioning Group (CCG).